Why Health and Wellness in the Workplace is Important in 2023

 Said another way, for every $100 worth of stuff that is produced in the U.S. $3.50 of those $100 was spent on the military.
 In the 1960s, about 5% of everything that was produced in the U.S. was associated with health care.

-Every year since then, the portion of our entire economy that is devoted to paying the cost of health care has increased until today, where healthcare costs account for over 18% of our gross domestic product.
+Every year since then, the portion of our entire economy that is devoted to paying the cost of health care has increased.
+Projections show we are quickly closing in on 20%.

-Approximately $18 of every $100 of production in the U.S. is associated with the cost of providing health care.
-As you can see from this graph the cost keeps going up every year.
+Soon approximately $20 of every $100 of production in the U.S. is associated with the cost of providing health care.
+As you can see from this graph it appears that this trend will continue indefinitely.

 Perhaps someday in the future, 100% of all that is produced in this country will be tied to the healthcare system.
 At that time, every man, woman, and child in the United States would be a doctor and we would take turns treating and billing each other.